ember91/vrt_tools_cmd/README.md

 Calculates number of packets and time difference for all different streams in a VRT packet file.

+## VRT Packet loss

+Simulate packet loss by generating a file with some VRT packets missing.

 ### Prerequisites

 * C++17 compiler, such as GCC